Germany: 1974 World Cup hero Gerd Müller dies, age 75 | DW | 15.08.2021

 The player nicknamed "Der Bomber" scored the winner for West Germany in the 1974 World Cup final against the Netherlands.
 Müller, dubbed a "legend" by his former club FC Bayern Munich, was 75.

-Müller scored 68 goals in 62 international matches for West Germany and is third in the all-time list of World Cup goals, with 14, behind Brazil's Ronaldo (15) and Germany's Miroslav Klose (16).
+Müller struck 68 times in 62 internationals for West Germany and is third in the all-time list of World Cup goalscorers, with 14, behind Brazil's Ronaldo (15) and Germany's Miroslav Klose (16).

+He won the 1972 European Championships with West Germany and enjoyed 15 trophy-laden years at Bayern.

-But it is his role in West Germany's 1974 success for which Müller will be most remembered.
+But it is for his role in his national team's 1974 success, for which Müller will be most remembered.

+His international career started in 1966 and ended eight years later, in Munich, when, in his last ever match for West Germany, he scored the winning goal against Johan Cruyff's the Netherlands, to seal World Cup glory.